Freelance-Websites/sharp-studio/src/content/architects-and-developers/services.md

       title: 3D Stills
       imageTitle: Ixou Brusco
       imageCredit: Klotz, Minond, Hauser
-      description: Through our still images, <a href="/architects-and-developers/services/showcase#3d-stills" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">you can experience the interior and exterior configuration of your projects with extraordinary realism</a>.
+      description: Through our still images, you can experience <a href="/architects-and-developers/services/showcase#3d-stills" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">the interior and exterior configuration of your projects with extraordinary realism</a>.
 We are able to take photographs of architectures not yet built.
       bullets:
         - "Interior rendering: Super Hi Q (6000px) | Hi Q (3000px)"
         - "Exterior rendering: Super Hi Q (6000px) | Hi Q (3000px)"